alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 CULTURE

-* Conferences are the key venues.
-Workshops are okay too.
-The rest don't matter as much.
-* but arXiv is perfectly acceptable for publication
-* The field moves very, very fast - something can be old news within a few months.
-* Open research is better for the field - if you want people to use your work, don't make them reproduce it first.
 * Standardizing on benchmarks is good for progress.

 RESEARCH DIRECTIONS

 * Generative models based on deep learning (this is getting bundled into applications)
-* Make everything differentiable.
-(Neural net analogues of existing methods)
 * Ways to prevent gradient vanishing/exploding.
 * Apply neural nets to problems in the field you care about.
-* (Trying to focus this on neural nets in particular, not on applications to specific fields.)

 Make sure to add a table of contents!